 While they may look daunting to the inexperienced eye, it’s simpler to play than it looks.

 The most significant difference is that the starting five-card hand players receive on the initial deal is duplicated on the extra number of hands being played.
 Therefore, whatever cards players have chosen to hold on their starting hand will automatically appear and be held in all the duplicate hands.
 Here is an example of playing a Five-play JOB – first the initial hand and then the draw.

-In each multi-hand game, each hand requires a separate bet (like individual pay-lines on multi-line video slots.)
+Each multi-hand game requires a separate bet (like individual pay-lines on multi-line video slots.)
 Because of this, bankroll management should be a significant priority of players.
 In addition, in multi-hand video poker, the cards for each hand players have bet on are dealt from individual decks.
 So, for example, playing 5-hand video poker (usually called 5-play), five decks will be in play on each wager you place.

 Variance – What Most Players Don’t Consider

 Variance refers to the swings of good and bad luck you’ll experience in the casino world.
 In Multi-Hand Video Poker, variance increases when more hands increase.
 Keep these facts in your head:

 - The initially dealt five cards determine the strength of each multiple-play game.

 - If it’s a strong hand, each play will have a strong hand.